gazpachu/joanmira/content/pages/samurai-route/index.md

 [Bagster](http://www.bagster.com/es/) designs and manufactures increasingly practical and innovative items for motorcycle travels.
 Trades in virtually 100% of the outlets and facilities for motorcycles.
 For the Samurai Route, Bagster sponsored us with mittens, deposit bags and backpacks.

 [Winter Mountain / Casbas Creations](http://www.creacionescasbas.com/) is the 6th Generation of mountain clothing fashion designers and manufacturers.
 They produce garments for the best and most representative firms nationally and internationally, such as Mango, Nike, Kikers, Trango among others.
+[Blog post about the sponsorship](https://www.creacionescasbas.com/blog/patrocinadores-la-ruta-del-samurai/)

 [Explora Sur](http://explorasur.com/) is a shop with items for: climbing, caving, canyoning, hiking, cycling and running, textile, camping, etc. They are totally reliable and have very good prices.
 The best that can be found on the Internet!